Catherine Sullivan: Education

-She was educated at the California Institute of Arts and the Art Center College of Design.
+She was educated at the California Institute of Arts where she earned her BFA in Acting and the Art Center College of Design where she earned her MFA in Post-Studio Art.
 She is a former actor, and studied as a graduate student under Mike Kelley.
-She currently teaches at the University of Chicago.
+She currently teaches at the University of Chicago as an Associate Professor of Visual Arts in the Department of Visual Arts.